How Seller Protection can help support your business.

-- Users can make payments by linking their bank account, debit/credit card or by using their Venmo balance if they have acces to one. >
+- Users can make payments by linking their bank account, debit/credit card or by using their Venmo balance if they have access to one. >

 - Once a bank account is linked, users can easily transfer money in their Venmo account to their bank account. >

 - Users can transfer money quickly using a friend’s phone number, email address or username.
 If a recipient doesn’t have a Venmo account and a payment is sent using their email address or phone number, the recipient can create an account in order to receive the funds.
 Once they do, users can also find friends automatically by syncing their Facebook account or phonebook. >

 - Splitting payments with friends and family like a dinner bill, concert tickets or the cost of a road trip is one of the most popular uses of Venmo. >